awslabs/aws-deployment-framework/docs/installation-guide.md

 - [AWS CloudTrail configured](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html)
 in the `us-east-1` region within the AWS Organizations Management AWS Account.

+## ADF-Compability with AWS ControlTower
+ADF is fully compatible with [AWS ControlTower](https://aws.amazon.com/de/controltower/).
+ADF augments AWS ControlTower.
+A common operations model is defined as follows:
+- AWS ControlTower is responsible for AWS Account creation and OU mapping.
+- ADF is responsible for deploying applications as defined in the ADF deployment maps.
+In the following, we assume that you install ADF without AWS ControlTower.
+However, if a specific installation step requires a "AWS ControlTower-specific actions, we call those out explicitly.

+It is okay to install ADF and AWS ControlTower in different regions.
+Example:
+- Install AWS ControlTower in eu-central-1.
+- Install ADF in us-east-1.

+**If you want to use ADF and AWS ControlTower, we recommend that you setup AWS ControlTower prior to installing ADF.**

 ## Installation Instructions

 1. Ensure you have setup [AWS CloudTrail](https://aws.amazon.com/cloudtrail/)